About the Money: Music video

 The music video, directed by Kennedy Rothchild and T.I. himself, was released on June 2, 2014.
 American rapper Birdman makes a cameo appearance.

 Live performances

 On August 8, 2014, T.I. appeared on The Tonight Show Starring Jimmy Fallon, where he performed a medley of the album's lead singles, "No Mediocre" and "About the Money", alongside Young Thug.
 On October 13, 2014, T.I. appeared on Jimmy Kimmel Live!, where he performed "About the Money", as well as "No Mediocre".
-On October 14, T.I. and Young Thug performed "About the Money" at the 2014 BET Hip Hop Awards.
+On October 14, 2014, T.I. and Young Thug performed "About the Money" at the 2014 BET Hip Hop Awards.

 Remix

-In an interview with The Breakfast Club, T.I. confirmed that Lil Wayne and Young Jeezy, will be featured on the official remix to "About the Money".
+In an interview with The Breakfast Club, T.I. confirmed that Lil Wayne and Young Jeezy would be featured on the official remix to "About the Money".
 The remix was released on October 24, 2014, via DJ Whoo Kid's SoundCloud page and features verses from Wayne and Jeezy, as well as new verses from T.I. and Young Thug.